apereo/cas/docs/cas-server-documentation/ticketing/Redis-Ticket-Registry.md

 {% include_cached casproperties.html properties="cas.ticket.registry.redis" %}

-### In-memory Cache
+### Caching & Messaging

-The Redis ticket registry layers an in-memory cache on top of Redis to assist with performance, particularly when it comes to fetching ticket objects from Redis using `SCAN`or `KEYS` operations that execute pattern matching.
+The Redis ticket registry layers an in-memory cache on top of Redis to assist with performance, particularly when it comes to fetching ticket objects from Redis using `SCAN` or `KEYS` operations that execute pattern matching.
 This cache is specific and isolated to the CAS server node's memory, and is able to clean up after itself with a dedicated expiration policy that is constructed off of the ticket's expiration policy.
+Each cache inside an individual CAS server node will attempt to synchronize ticket changes and updates with other CAS server nodes via a message-based mechanism backed by Redis itself.
+Note that you can always entirely disable the caching mechanism by forcing its maximum capacity to be at zero via dedicated CAS settings.

+{% include_cached casproperties.html properties="cas.ticket.registry.redis.cache" %}

 ### Eviction Policy